 August 1: Swiss National Day

-For most people, 1 August means fireworks, garden barbeques and brunch.
+For most people, Swiss National Day on 1 August means fireworks, garden barbecues, and brunch.
 Children can be seen parading through the streets with paper lanterns and people light candles in their windows.
 The Swiss celebrate their national day with village festivities, with gatherings throughout the country around bonfires in public places, listening intently to speeches about 1291, the start of the Swiss Confederation.
-Municipality-organised fireworks symbolise the expulsion of the foreign bailiffs in the14th century.
-Swiss pride is eminent everywhere, from the flags flying from public and private buildings, to Swiss flag decorations on bread.
+Municipality-organized fireworks symbolize the expulsion of the foreign bailiffs in the 14th century.
+Swiss pride is eminent everywhere, from the flags flying from public and private buildings to Swiss flag decorations on bread.

-National day is definitely an occasion to experience with the locals when living in Switzerland.
-Thousands of people attend festivities in the largest cities (Zurich, Basel, Geneva, Bern and Lugano).
+Swiss National Day is definitely an occasion to experience with the locals when living in Switzerland.
+Thousands of people attend festivities in the largest cities (Zurich, Basel, Geneva, Bern, and Lugano).
 The main celebrations take place at the Rhine Falls near Schaffhausen and at the Ruetli Meadows along Lake Lucerne.

 August: Locarno International Film Festival

-Every August, around 160,000 cinema-goers, as well as 1,000 journalists and 3,000 film professionals, converge on the small Swiss-Italian town of Locarno, which becomes the world capital of auteur cinema for eleven days.
-The Locarno screening programme knows no borders – geographic, thematic nor stylistic – and offers all kinds of films and formats.
+Every August, over 160,000 cinema-goers, as well as 1,000 journalists and 3,000 film professionals, gather in the small Swiss-Italian town of Locarno, which becomes the world capital of auteur cinema for 11 days.
+The Locarno screening program knows no borders – geographic, thematic nor stylistic – and offers all kinds of films and formats.
+The 72nd Locarno International Film Festival runs from 7–17 August 2019.

 Early October: Autumn Festival, Lugano

-Every year around this time the Lugano residents and tourists say goodbye to the summer and welcome the beginning autumn.
-Lots of wine, music and local food accompany the celebrations, and visitors can sample an array of Ticinese specialties.
+Every year in the early fall, Lugano residents and tourists say goodbye to the summer and welcome the beginning of autumn.
+Lots of wine, music, and local food accompany Switzerland’s celebrations, and visitors can sample an array of chestnuts in Lugano.
+The Autumn Festival in Lugano will take place on 5 October 2019.

 October: Vernier Sur Rock Festival, Geneva

 At the Vernier Sur Rock Festival, you can expect three nights of live music at the Salles des Fetes du Lignon in Geneva.
-It covers a wide spectrum of sounds including punk, reggae and heavy metal.
+It covers a wide spectrum of sounds including punk, reggae, and heavy metal.
 Famous artists such as Skunk Anansie have performed at this festival.
-The Vernier festival is smaller and more intimate than Paléo.
+The Vernier Swiss music festival is smaller and more intimate than Paléo.

 Mid-December: Fête de L’Escalade, Geneva

 L’Escalade is Geneva’s biggest celebrated event.
-It commemorates the failed attempt of the Duke of Savoy to seize the town by surprise on the night of 11 December, 1602.
-Locals dress up in costume and parade the streets with torchlights and drums.
-Brigades on horseback in period costumes, country markets, and folk music are interspersed with Rabelaisian banquets, fife-and-drum parades, and torch-lit marches.
+It commemorates the failed attempt of the Duke of Savoy to seize the town by surprise on the night of 11 to 12 December 1602.
+Locals dress up in costume and parade the streets with torch-lights and drums.
+Brigades on horseback in period costumes, country markets, and folk music are interspersed with banquets, fife-and-drum parades, and torch-lit marches.
+L’Escalade runs from 13–15 December 2019.